Why A Consistent Morning Routine Is So Powerful In Sobriety

 For the vast majority of us, early sobriety is a confusing, frustrating time.

-Chances are your life has largely consisted of trying to fight past the hangover in the morning enough to function, followed by work, and then more drinking and shenanigans.
+Chances are your life has primarily consisted of trying to fight past the hangover in the morning enough to function, followed by work, and then more drinking and shenanigans.
 Repeat.

 You’re going to have to consciously schedule your day in ways that promote healthier habits.

-It will keep you busy, focused on making positive changes, and help you heal from the damage alcohol has done on your mental and physical well-being.
+It will keep you busy and focused on making positive changes while also helping you heal from the damage alcohol has done to your mental and physical well-being.